-Trump returns to X, the site formerly known as Twitter, shortly after surrendering in Georgia
+Trump returns to site formerly known as Twitter, posts his mug shot shortly after Georgia surrender

-NEW YORK (AP) — Former President Donald Trump has returned to X, the social media site formerly known as Twitter, firing off his first message in 2 1/2 years shortly after he surrendered at an Atlanta jail on charges he conspired to overturn his election loss.
+NEW YORK (AP) — Former President Donald Trump has returned to X, the social media site formerly known as Twitter, firing off his first message in more than 2 1/2 years shortly after he surrendered at an Atlanta jail on charges he conspired to overturn his election loss.

-He posted a photo of his mug shot and the words, “Election interference.
-Never surrender!” along with a link to his website, which directs to a fundraising site.
+He posted a photo of his mug shot and the words “Election interference.
+Never surrender!” along with a link to his website, which directs to a fundraising page.

 It was Trump’s first post since Jan.
 8, 2021, when Twitter suspended his account indefinitely, citing fears he would incite additional violence following the deadly storming of the U.S. Capitol building.
-His account was reinstated last November shortly after Elon Musk took over the company, but Trump had refrained from tweeting, insisting that he was happier on his own Truth Social site, which he launched during the ban.
+His account was reinstated last November shortly after Elon Musk took over the company.
+But Trump had refrained from tweeting, insisting that he was happier on his own Truth Social site, which he launched during the ban.

+Trump, the current front-runner for the Republican presidential nomination, had been saying for months that he planned to return to the platform at the “right time,” according to a person familiar with his comments who was not authorized to disclose private conversations and spoke on condition of anonymity.
+Trump’s post came as he was aboard his private plane, flying back from Atlanta to his summer home in New Jersey late Thursday.

+It wasn’t immediately clear whether the post was a one-off, or whether he intends to continue to post regularly on the site.
+He had posted the same message on Truth Social earlier in the night and continued to promote the site late Thursday.

-The message marks a homecoming of sorts for Trump to one of his most important megaphones — one he used to dominate his rivals in the 2016 primary and to command the news cycle for years.
-Trump, who is running again for the White House in 2024, often marveled at how quickly his missives would travel from his account to cable news stations, under the banner, “BREAKING NEWS.”
+Nonetheless, the message marked a homecoming of sorts for Trump to one of his most important megaphones — one he used to dominate his rivals in the 2016 primary and to command the news cycle for years.
+Trump often marveled at how quickly his missives would travel from his account to cable news stations under the banner “BREAKING NEWS.”

+The new post came a day after Trump skipped the first Republican primary debate, choosing instead to tape an interview with former Fox News host Tucker Carlson that was posted on X as counterprogramming at the start of the debate.

-The return to X — and the inclusion of a link to a fundraising page — is also a reflection of just how much money Trump’s campaign has been burning on lawyers representing the candidate and allies as he battles criminal charges in four jurisdictions.
-Trump’s political operation entered the second half of the year in a strained financial position with its bank account drained by tens of millions of dollars that were directed toward defending the former president from mounting legal challenges as he seeks the White House again.
+The return to X with what was, effectively, a fundraising pitch is also a reflection of just how much money Trump’s campaign has been burning on lawyers as he battles criminal charges in four jurisdictions.
+Trump’s political operation entered the second half of the year in a strained financial position with its bank account drained by tens of millions of dollars that were directed toward defending the former president and his allies.

-The new post also came a day after Trump skipped the first Republican primary debate, choosing to instead tape an interview with former Fox News host Tucker Carlson that aired as counterprogramming.

 But the platform has undergone significant changes since Trump left it, including Musk changing its name.